 See the Projects page for information about each of these roles.

-In March this year we built a ‘Spectacular Translation Machine’ (STM) at the Bodleian library, as part of an event to celebrate the Babel: Adventures in Translation exhibition.
+In March 2019 we built a ‘Spectacular Translation Machine’ (STM) at the Bodleian library, as part of an event to celebrate the Babel: Adventures in Translation exhibition.
 The STM is the brainchild of Sarah Ardizzone and Danny Hahn and is a fantastic way of turning translation into a collaborative, public event.
 I am hooked!